 Providing hospice care for pets as they approach their end of life is a relatively young discipline within veterinary medicine.
-Although the foundational principles of veterinary hospice care are derived fairly directly from those of human hospice care, there are some critical differences between providing hospice care to a human family member and providing hospice care to an animal family member.
-It is appropriate first to have an understanding of how human hospice and end-of-life care began and evolved before turning attention to hospice and end-of-life care for pets.
+Although the principles of veterinary hospice care are generally derived from those of human hospice care, there are some critical differences between providing hospice care to a human family member and providing hospice care to an animal family member.
+It is appropriate first to understand how human hospice and end-of-life care began and evolved before turning attention to hospice and end-of-life care for pets.

 What were the origins of human hospice and end-of-life care?

 Hospices were originally charitable places for travelers on long or difficult journeys to find rest and shelter.
 Typically, such travelers were on pilgrimages to sacred places and shrines.
 Hospices that focused on care for the incurably ill emerged during the 11th century and were often overseen by religious orders.
 In the 19th century, hospice care shifted focus specifically to the dying.
 Dame Cicely Saunders, an activist nurse, is credited with defining and implementing hospice as we know it today, founding St. Christopher's Hospice in south London in 1967.
 Currently, more than 100 countries around the world provide formal hospice care for their citizens.

 Hospice is supportive care provided to individuals in the final phases of terminal disease so that they may live as fully and comfortably as possible.
 Hospice care, by definition and as practiced, recognizes that death is a part of life and focuses on maximizing the quality of life for the patient during whatever time remains.
 Typically, hospice care avoids aggressive interventions, although no specific therapies are excluded from consideration.